IvanRaichev/Test-for-Affnetix/README.md

 # <a href="https://ivanraichev.github.io/Test-for-Affnetix/">One-page website</a>  for online store selling Technics

-- There is adaptive up to 320px
+- There is adaptive up to 320px.
 - Thanks to gulp build css, js and html files have been converted to faster versions [.min]
-- BEM methodology was used to write the site
+- BEM methodology was used to write the site.
-- All images are sorted into folders
+- All images are sorted into folders.

 ## Tasks completed in the project

-- Layout layout and styling according to the design
+- Layout layout and styling according to the design.
-- Adding interactivity to the page using JS/jQuery
+- Adding interactivity to the page using JS/jQuery.
-- Adaptability up to 320px
+- Adaptability up to 320px.

 ## Technology